 What did these demons fear?
 Did they fear death, or something worse than death?
 Notice, they asked if Jesus had come to torture them before their appointed time.
 What torture and what time were they referring too?
 Actually some of these evil beings will suffer a fate far worse than death.

 Raging Waves and Wandering Stars

 Jude's letter is mainly a warning to the elect about the false brethren who were among them.
 While giving this warning message, Jude also records two types of punishment for evil spirits.

-What Jude reminds them of was common knowledge at that time.
+Jude reminds them of what was common knowledge at that time.
 Verse 6 shows that some of these rebellious angels are chained in a prison of darkness until the day they will be punished by fire.
-However, in verse 13, Jude makes a statement about a second group of rebellious angles.
+However, in verse 13, Jude makes a statement about a second group of rebellious angels.
 His statement explains what torture the demons who met Jesus at the tombs were concerned about: